naipotato/UniTube/README.md

 We don't know if many people would use the app, but if even we are the only users, we would continue developing.

 ## Social
-We have a group in spanish on Telegram.
+We have a spanish group on Telegram.
 If you want to join click [here](https://t.me/UnitubeTesters)

 ## Build instructions
 **IMPORTANT:** You MUST have Visual Studio 2017 in order to compile this project.